paulbradish/awesome-digital-marketing/README.md

 __Affiliate Management__ is the act of recruiting new affiliates (or partners) into your program, manage the onboarding process, and ensuring that their audiences are aligned with your target market.
 ### Affiliate Management Services
 * [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.

 ## Content Marketing
 ### Content Research
 * [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
 It unearths troves of data, in an effective and easy to use way.
 * [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
 ### Content Writing
 * [Capitalize My Title](https://capitalizemytitle.com/) - Makes title capitalization easy.
 Automatically capitalize and case convert to Title Case (in AP, APA, Chicago, MLA, BB, AMA), sentence case, UPPERCASE, lowercase, and more.

+### Publishing Platforms
+__Publishing Platforms__ are nice because they can offer a readily available community of avid readers, server stability, and customer support.
+I tend to prefer them over a hosted solution in most situations because I know that whatever I post *will* be found.
+* [Medium](https://medium.com/) - An open platform where readers find dynamic thinking, and where expert and undiscovered voices can share their writing on any topic.
+* [Substack](https://substack.com/) - Start a publication that combines a personal website, blog, and email newsletter or podcast.
+It's fairly minimal in nature, so you don't have to be tech savvy.

 ## Customer Support
 Improve conversions and user experience with __Customer Support__ baked into your website.